 It is a misconception that individuals who engage in couples therapy exercises are those relationships that are on the rocks.
 Some treat it as a last resort to save a failing marriage.
 However, this is not always the case.
-Even happy couples are encouraged to engage in couples therapy exercises.
+Even happy couples are encouraged to engage in relationship therapy.
 Here are three reasons why:

 To Make Sure Their Relationship Is On The Right Track